 At Arches Academy, we have a strict cap size for our classes to ensure that each child receives individual attention, and so the teachers can do what they do best.
-Small class sizes means that the teachers can allow their expertise to thrive, without having to spend an overwhelming amount of time on simple classroom management.
-With small class sizes, this individualized attention means students can thrive not only academically, but socially and emotionally as well, because teachers are aware of each student and the overall classroom dynamics.
+Manageable class sizes mean that the teachers can allow their expertise to thrive, without having to spend an overwhelming amount of time on simple classroom management.
+With manageable class sizes, this individualized attention means students can thrive not only academically, but socially and emotionally as well because teachers are aware of each student and the overall classroom dynamics.

-At Arches Academy, we use interactive and leveled learning to make sure each student is placed where they will be most appropriately challenged and kept engaged.
+Only at Arches Academy will your child receive the interactive and leveled learning to make sure each student is placed where they will be most appropriately challenged and kept engaged.
 If a child is ahead in a subject or two, many schools believe that the only way to try to engage that child is to move them up a grade even if they aren't ahead in all their subjects, creating other problems.
 But at Arches Academy, students are assessed to see where they will thrive in each class, rather than simply grade level.
 They are able to move ahead as quickly as their natural tendencies dictate, and also receive individualized help to fill in any knowledge gaps.
-Instead of common core boredom or confusion, students with leveled curriculum feel they can succeed, and have the tools necessary to do so.
-And because we are not beholden to government regulated standardized testing, students have the power to move ahead of their common core peers.
+Instead of common core boredom or confusion, students with leveled curriculum feel they can succeed and have the tools necessary to do so.
+And because we are not beholden to government-regulated standardized testing, students have the power to move ahead of their common core peers.

 Given these factors, a community of trust can be allowed to thrive.
-In this scenario parents are able to relax and trust their children in the hands of the professionals.
+In this scenario, parents are able to relax and trust their children in the hands of professionals.
 In her acceptance speech for the Harold W. McGraw, Jr. Prize in Education, Christine Cunningham said: